 Finally, the business model change analysis could be done by considering how the physical flow, information flow, decision rights and incentives affect the overall coherence of the business model and areas for possible innovation.
 The combination of the internal and external coherence analysis, together with the revenue and cost coherence analysis, might open up a discussion on the possibility of moving the printing of the parts nearer to where the customer is located, which could be done by the retailer, the retailer's repair firm or a new third-party repair firm.
+Moreover, such a discussion could be the 'catalyst' to reorganise the industrial architecture to embrace a new digital ecosystem.
 This could have implications for the value-capture mechanism, as follows:

 - (1) Let us assume that the existing arrangements for the spare parts are based on the customer either paying for the part through a repair warranty programme or paying for the repair on a part-by-part basis.
 The payment is not based on the performance in terms of the speed of repair, which the customer values significantly. - (2) The emergence of printing the part to order provides the opportunity to price the repair based on the outcome in terms of the speed of repair that the customer demands.
-The cost could be more closely aligned to the cost of printing on demand, as well as the speed of repair.
+The price could be more closely aligned to the cost of printing on demand, as well as the speed of repair.

 The BMCS provides the relevant information for management to discuss the cohesiveness of the system and therefore an evaluation of the effectiveness of the business model as new digital technologies are adopted.
 For example, such an evaluation might provide the basis for a target new business model and its roadmap that leverages the benefits of distributed manufacturing afforded by the combination of IoT, distributed ledger and additive manufacturing.
-The business model would involve the original equipment manufacturer lending the IP to a thirdparty firm closer to the customer to print the spare parts.
+The business model would involve the original equipment manufacturer lending the IP to a third-party firm closer to the customer to print the spare parts.
 All of these could be logged onto the distributed ledger for appropriate IP payment to the manufacturer.